 My grandfather’s postcards were, quite literally, visual invitations that would help people share their stories.
 Today, I create imagery that invites the people and brands I collaborate with to do the same.

-I shoot people and places and stories that evoke a sense of authenticity.
+I capture people and places and stories that evoke a sense of authenticity.

 I use photography as a medium to help inspire a higher consciousness.
-Because of this, I enjoy collaborating with brands that resonate with contributing to a better world.
+Because of this, I prefer collaborating with brands that resonate with contributing to a better world.

 My name is Caroline Viitanen and I'm a photographer based in Cape Town, South Africa.
-Through my camera lens, I tell stories and if you'd like to tell one with me, you can reach me on
+For commissions, collaborations and prints, please contact me on: